DataChefBoyardee/RobotFSM/README.md

 # RobotFSM
-A very simple robot finite state machine programmed into a ZedBoard Zynq-7000 FPGA.
+A simple robot finite state machine programmed into a ZedBoard Zynq-7000 FPGA.

 Contributors: Patrick Cook and Josue Lugo